fraustosm/fraustosm/README.md

 I am a software engineer, I work with Java + spring framework, Javascript, and SQL for the backend, also HTML/CSS, bootstrap for frontend dev.

-- 🔭 I’m currently working on a CMS as a personal project.
+- 🔭 I’m currently working on a CMS and a personal website.
-- 🌱 I’m currently learning to code in PHP to create full enterprise systems and some advanced Javascript.
+- 🌱 I’m currently learning to code in Python.

 #30NitesOfCode: